Another tropical system is expected to hit the Bahamas islands slammed by Hurricane Dorian

 It comes as the Atlantic hurricane season reaches it statistical peak in the weeks surrounding September 10, a period when weather conditions favor storms forming quickly.

-The current disturbance will likely strengthen to tropical-storm strength late Friday, acquiring the name Humberto.
+The current disturbance will likely strengthen to tropical-depression or tropical-storm strength within the next day or so, the NHC said.
+If it does, it will acquire the name Humberto.

 Nearly 4 inches of rain could fall in the next five days in Marsh Harbour, a town in the Bahamian Abaco Islands where Dorian destroyed about 1,100 buildings, some forecast models show.
 In Nassau, a hub of the nation’s hurricane recovery, 1.5 inches of rain could fall by early next week, the models show.